 Of course, you can always print on standard printer paper and glue the labels on with a glue stick.
 Just fill in the scent on the label and stick it on, then pop the lid on and you’re done!
-You can literally make this gift in under two minutes from start to finish if you have everything on hand… Which you most likely do.
+You can literally make this gift in just a couple minutes from start to finish if you have everything on hand… Which you most likely do!

-- Spoon into a clean jar (if buying new, I recommend these funky wide mouth half pint Mason jars).
-This recipe should fill one half pint jar and leave a little extra for yourself;)
+- Spoon into a clean jar.
+This recipe should fill one half pint jar and leave just a little extra to sample yourself;)

 - Print off the downloadable custom labels from my free resource library and stick them to the lid of your jar.